ecmwf/earthkit-plots-test-images/README.md

 This repository contains baseline images for the visual regression testing of [earthkit-plots](https://github.com/ecmwf/earthkit-plots).
 These images serve as reference points to ensure that plot generation remains consistent across code changes and releases.

+> \[!IMPORTANT\]
-This repository is automatically cloned and used by the earthkit-plots testing suite.
-Most users don't need to interact with this repository directly.
+> This repository is automatically cloned and used by the earthkit-plots testing suite. **Most users don't need to interact with this repository directly**.

 ## Purpose